Moetez-Fradi/GenAI-Commercial-BH-Next/README.md

 ## Overview
 This project is a **prototype commercial business intelligence platform**, developed for the **BH Next Hackathon**.
-It integrates **data processing, recommendation systems, scoring, and client communication tools** within a modular backend–frontend architecture.
+It integrates data processing, recommendation systems, scoring, alerts, message-history, and client communication tools within a modular backend–frontend architecture.

 ---